 Although categorical data is qualitative, it may sometimes take numerical values.
 However, these values do not exhibit quantitative characteristics.
 Arithmetic operations can not be performed on them.

-Categorical data may also be classified into binary and non binary depending on its nature.
-A given question with options “Yes” or “No” is classified as binary because it has two options while adding “Maybe” to the given options will make it non binary.
+Categorical data may also be classified into binary and non-binary depending on its nature.
+A given question with options “Yes” or “No” is classified as binary because it has two options while adding “Maybe” to the given options will make it non-binary.

-Examples of Categorical Data
+Categorical Data Examples

 What is your household income?